 Whitney, LLP Can Help With Maryland Termite Claims

 Sometimes, Maryland residents have been told that their home is free from termites by a professional inspector.
 Later on, homeowners are surprised to discover that they have to hire a termite damage contractor to repair hidden damage, an unexpected and unfair expense.

-Whitney, LLP’s termite lawyers offer free consultations for Maryland homeowners who suspect that they have been taken advantage of by dishonest or negligent real estate agents, sellers, inspection companies or pest control companies.
-If you have found termites in your home, there are no out-of-pocket fees or expenses when we take your case.
+Whitney, LLP’s termite lawyers offer legal consultations for Maryland homeowners who suspect that they have been taken advantage of by dishonest or negligent real estate agents, sellers, inspection companies or pest control companies.

 Not only can our lawyers help you recover termite damage repair costs, but we can also seek compensation for the cost of termite treatments and emotional distress.
 In 2019, the attorneys at Whitney, LLP successfully recovered $1,068,000 in a termite damage case against a fraudulent and negligent inspection company.
 Another case involving a real estate agent who falsely represented to our clients that a termite inspection had been done was covered on WBAL by investigative reporter Barry Simms.

 The negligence of a realtor or inspection company should not create a burden for you.
 If you are dealing with the cost of termite damage repair or need to hire a termite damage contractor at your Maryland home, the termite attorneys at Whitney, LLP can determine whether you have a case and how best to pursue compensation.
 A legal consultation is only a phone call away.
 Contact the Maryland termite attorneys at Whitney, LLP at (410) 583-8000 or reach out online.